UNESCO Prize for Women’s and Girls’ Education 2023

 - No self-nominations are permitted.

-How to submit a nomination for UNESCO Prize for Women’s and Girls’ Education?
+How do you submit a nomination for the UNESCO Prize for Women’s and Girls’ Education?

 No self-nominations are permitted.
-Please contact your country’s National Commission to UNESCO or a relevant NGO in official partnership with UNESCO if you, your institution, or your organization meet the selection criteria.
+If you, your institution, or your organization meet the selection criteria, please contact your country’s National Commission to UNESCO or a relevant NGO in official partnership with UNESCO.

 - Nominations can be submitted in English or French via the dedicated online platform by the concerned Member State’s National Commission or Permanent Delegation to UNESCO or an NGO in official partnership with UNESCO.
 The Permanent Delegation must validate nominations submitted by a Member State’s National Commission.
 The organization’s headquarters must verify nominations from UNESCO-affiliated non-governmental organizations.
 Nominations from affiliated offices or country branches will not be accepted.

 - National Commissions and Permanent Delegations to UNESCO can use their official UNESCO account to access the online submissions platform here.
-The Secretariat will provide direct access to the online platform to NGOs in official partnerships with UNESCO upon request.
-Please contact [email protected] to request access.
+The Secretariat will provide NGOs with direct access to the online platform upon request in official partnerships with UNESCO.
+Don’t hesitate to contact [email protected] to request access.

 - The Member States and NGOs may request that candidates complete the online nomination form directly.

 - The Prize Secretariat will grant candidates access to the platform upon request from the nominating entity (National Commission, Permanent Delegation, or NGO in official partnership with UNESCO).
-By May 19, 2023, requests should be sent to [email protected].
+Requests should be sent to [email protected] by 10 May 2025.
 After the candidate has completed the online form, the nominating entity must review and validate the submission.

 Nominate Now

-For more information about UNESCO Prize for Women’s and Girls’ Education, please visit UNESCO’s website.
+Please visit UNESCO’s website for more information about the UNESCO Prize for Women’s and Girls’ Education.

 Similar opportunities you may like: